ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Section 1.
 Membership is open to the following:

-a.
-Any person employed by a Local Education Agency, non-public school, Alabama Department of Education, or an institution of higher education with responsibilities for administering educational programs supported by the Federal government.
+a.)
+Any person employed by a Local Education Agency, non-public school, Alabama Department of Education, or an institution of higher education with responsibilities for administering educational programs supported by the Federal government. b.)Representatives of other organizations or agencies working directly with Federal programs and whose purposes are compatible with the intent of this Association as set forth in the Constitution.

 Section 3.
 Membership dues paid at the annual meetings or later in the fiscal year shall become effective immediately and provide membership until the end of the ensuing fiscal year.